Ormael13/CoCX/classes/classes/BodyParts/BodyMaterial.md

 Extract **body material** data from skin layers to creature.
 A creature would store information on all possible body materials, and body parts can access any of them.

 List of body material types should be kept short, but sufficient.
 Current needed types are: skin, fur, scales, and chitin.
-Candidates: hair, feathers.
+Candidates: hair, feathers, horns/claws.

 Body material would store `color1`, `color2`.
 See 'Dual color system rework' below.
 To be discussed: move `adj` too.

+Body parts indicate whether they have material or not.
+For example, scaly wings would return

 ### Dual color system rework